An aircraft carrier costs several billions of dollars to design and construct.

 The cost of the entire program for building this aircraft, including research and development costs, likely reached close to $37 billion.

-What is the Cheapest Aircraft Carrier?
+Cheapest Aircraft Carrier?

 The world’s cheapest aircraft carrier is the HTMS Chakri Naruebet, which cost the Thai Navy approximately $336 million to build.